mindy-zheng/Calculator/README.md

 # Calculator
-Simple calculator made with Python and Tkinter
+Simple calculator made with Python and Tkinter with full functionality